-Baked tahong is Filipino delicacy made with baking mussels and various spicy ingredients.
+Baked tahong is Filipino delicacy made by baking mussels with a marinade made with ginger, butter, garlic, breadcrumbs, milk, cheese, spring onions, pepper and salt.
 This baked tahong recipe will guide you step by step to make this scrumptious dish in very easy and simple way.
-Try the baked tahong for a feast of colors and flavor!
 It is very light meal which is best eaten as a snack, appetizer or a pulutan.
 If you haven’t tried tahong ever in your life, this is a good starter dish for you to try.

 Mussels are often called the “chicken of the sea”.
 When you buy mussels from the market, the first thing you will notice are the shells.
 Some people confuse mussels with clams.
 You can differentiate the two by looking at their shells.
 If you have watched the Little Mermaid, the “shells” often featured there are the clams.
 Mussels have longer shells which is green in color.
 When you open a mussel shell, it will look like a butterfly.